sesh/piprot/README.md

     piprot requirements.txt

-The -v arguement will make things a little more verbose
+The --verbose arguement will make things a little more verbose

-    piprot -v requirements.txt
+    piprot --verbose requirements.txt

-The -l or --lint will get angry at you about mistakes in your requirements file
+The --verbatim arguement will output your complete requirements file, with some comments about the out of date nature of your packages

+    piprot --verbatim

+The --latest argument will output just the package and version number

+    piprot --latest

+Use the --verbatim and --latest options together to get your complete requirements file, with fully updated requirements

-    piprot --lint requirements.txt
+    piprot --verbatim --latest

-Yes, you can use stdin as well
+Yep, you can use stdin as well

     pip freeze | piprot -